-Lower in lactose.
-The milk sugars in Greek are often digested more efficiently, including those with lactose intolerance, compared to other dairy sources of lactose.
+It’s lower in lactose too!
+The milk sugars in Greek are often digested more efficiently, including for those with lactose intolerance, compared to other dairy sources of lactose.
 This is because good bugs aka probiotics help assist digestion!(3) Cool huh?

 20 Tasty Ways to Use Greek Yoghurt in the Kitchen

 If you’re a fan of Greek yoghurt you’re probably already on the morning yoghurt-fruit-muesli bandwagon.
-However, there are countless other ways to use Greek yoghurt, whether as the starring hero of a dish or a supporting ingredient role.
+However, there are countless other ways to use plain Greek yoghurt, whether as the starring hero of a dish or a supporting ingredient role!

-Here are twenty creative, something-for-everyone, ways to incorporate more Greek yoghurt into your meals.
-Note: when it comes to versatility, unflavoured or plain Greek yoghurt is unmatched in the kitchen!
+Here are twenty creative, something-for-everyone, ways to incorporate more Greek yoghurt into your diet.

 1. Marinade your meat.
 Bacteria in Greek yoghurt help tenderise meat, making it an ideal marinade counterpart.